mdn/browsercompat/docs/v1/views.rst

 =====

 A **View** is a combination of resources for a particular presentation.
 It is suitable for anonymous viewing of content.

-It is possible that views are unnecessary, and could be constructed by supporting optional parts of the JSON API spec, such as `Inclusion of Linked Resources`_.
-These views are written as if they are aliases for a fully-fleshed implementation of JSON API.
+It uses the flexibility of the JSON API specification to include a basket of related resources in a response, but doesn't use the offical method of `Inclusion of Related Resources`_.

 View a Feature
 ~~~~~~~~~~~~~~